GuilhermeRomano/SIG_preprocess/README.md

 # SIG Preprocess

-This project goal is to extract NDVI information to create a time sires for a specific farm.
+This project goal is to extract NDVI information to create a time series for a specific farm.

 ## Requirements